hpi-schul-cloud/schulcloud-content-crawler/README.md

 Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-2. Install your dependencies
+2. Update the submodule

     ```
-    cd path/to/schul-cloud-content; npm install
+    cd path/to/schulcloud-content-crawler; npm run-script preinstall
     ```

+3. Install your dependencies

+    ```
+    npm install
+    ```

+4. Install the dependencies of the submodule

+    ```
+    npm run-script postinstall
+    ```

-3. Start your app
+5. Start your app

     ```
     npm start